Ghurtchu/blabbermouth/README.md

     }
     ```
 2) Initiate WebSocket connection for `User` in `ChatServer` by sending request to: `GET localhost:9000/chat/{chatId}`
-   - server immediately starts sending `ping` message, UI must respond with: `pong:user` (covers heartbeat functionality)
+   - server immediately starts sending `ping` message for each second, UI must respond with: `pong:user` (covers heartbeat functionality)
    - for requesting to join, send message:
     ```json
     {